Afirma Thyroid FNA Analysis

 An Unmet Clinical Need is Addressed

-Ambiguous results on thyroid fine needle aspiration (FNA) samples have been a common and significant problem for physicians and their patients.
-FNA samples can be challenging to interpret and produce indeterminate results in up to 30 percent of cases.1
+Approximately 525,000 thyroid nodule fine needle aspiration (FNA) procedures were performed in the United States in 2011.1 FNA samples can be challenging to interpret and produce indeterminate results in 15% to 30% of cases.2

-Current guidelines recommend that most of these patients undergo a diagnostic thyroid surgery to assess whether the nodules are benign or malignant.1,2 In approximately 70 percent of the time, the nodules are diagnosed as benign by
+Current guidelines recommend that most of these patients undergo a diagnostic thyroid surgery to assess whether the nodules are benign or malignant.2,3 Approximately 70% to 80% of the time, the nodules prove to be benign for cancer by surgical pathology.4,5

-The novel Gene Expression Classifier (GEC), the centerpiece of the Afirma Thyroid FNA Analysis, promises to help physicians reduce the number of avoidable surgeries by preoperatively reclassifying indeterminate nodules as benign.
-The GEC measures the gene expression of 142 genes* and applies a multi-dimensional algorithm to classify whether a nodule with cytopathology indeterminate diagnosis is benign or suspicious.5 The final gene set resulted from a whole genome approach that assessed the 22,000 genes (247,000 transcripts) in the human genome.6
+The novel Gene Expression Classifier (GEC), the centerpiece of the Afirma Thyroid FNA Analysis, helps physicians reduce the number of avoidable surgeries by preoperatively identifying benign nodules among those that were originally classified by cytopathology as indeterminate.
+The GEC measures the expression of 142 genes and applies a multi-dimensional algorithm to reclassify a nodule with cytopathology indeterminate diagnosis as benign or suspicious.6 The final gene set resulted from a whole genome approach that assessed the 22,000 genes (247,000 transcripts) in the human genome.7

-The GEC is Available as Part of the Afirma Thyroid FNA Analysis
+The GEC Forms the Centerpiece of the Afirma Thyroid FNA Analysis

-The Afirma Thyroid FNA Analysis combines specialized cytopathology and the novel Afirma GEC.
+The Afirma Thyroid FNA Analysis combines specialized cytopathology and the novel Afirma GEC for improved thyroid nodule diagnosis.
 Physicians submit to Veracyte thyroid nodule FNA samples collected in a single patient visit.
 Then, a thyroid cytopathology specialist at Thyroid Cytopathology Partners (TCP), an independent partner of Veracyte, performs cytopathology assessment of a thyroid nodule FNA sample under the microscope.
 If the cytopathology diagnosis is benign or malignant, the analysis is complete.
-Only when TCP's cytopathology diagnosis is indeterminate* (a recent study showed TCP’s indeterminate rate to be 16%)7 is the proprietary Gene Expression Classifier performed.
+Only when TCP's cytopathology diagnosis is indeterminate* (TCP’s indeterminate rate to date has been 14% to 17%) is the proprietary Gene Expression Classifier performed.

-The TCP team reads thousands of cases each month, making them the largest thyroid-only cytopathology group.8 Their volume and specialization expose them to rare neoplasms, including medullary thyroid cancer, on a routine basis.9 In addition, they have implemented processes such as routine over-reads to ensure quality and consistency is maintained.8 Learn more about TCP at thyroidcytopath.com.
+The TCP team reads thousands of cases each month, making them what we believe to be the largest thyroid-only cytopathology group.8 Their volume and specialization expose them to rare neoplasms, including medullary thyroid cancer, on a routine basis.9 In addition, they have implemented processes to ensure quality and consistency is maintained.8 Learn more about TCP at thyroidcytopath.com.

 Clinical Validity, Utility and Cost Effectiveness of the Afirma Gene Expression Classifier

-A recent large, multi-center (49 sites), prospective clinical validation study recently published online in the New England Journal of Medicine (NEJM) demonstrated that thyroid nodules with cytopathology indeterminate** and a Benign GEC result have less than 6% likelihood of being malignant (greater than 94% Negative Predictive Value).5 These results, consistent with earlier findings,9 show the risk of malignancy of a GEC Benign result is comparable to that of nodule diagnosed as benign by cytopathology.3,4 As a result, the authors of the NEJM study and associated editorial suggest that physicians can consider watchful waiting in lieu of surgery in patients with cytopathology indeterminate and GEC benign results.5,10
+A large, multi-center (49 sites), prospective clinical validation study published in the New England Journal of Medicine (NEJM) in 2012 demonstrated that thyroid nodules with indeterminate cytopathology and a benign GEC result have less than 6% likelihood of being malignant (greater than 94% Negative Predictive Value).6 These results, consistent with earlier findings,9 show the risk of malignancy of a GEC benign result is comparable to that of nodule diagnosed as benign by cytopathology.4,5 As a result, the authors of the NEJM study and an associated editorial suggest that physicians can consider watchful waiting in lieu of surgery in patients with cytopathology indeterminate and GEC benign results.6,10

 A Comprehensive Patient-centric Approach to Thyroid Nodule Management